jexia/docs/docs/apphost/README.md

 ## How to update the application once deployed?

 There are two possibilities to make a re-deployment.
-Jexia is supporting deployment without rebuilding code, this is useful when you need to update environment variables only.
+Jexia supports deployment without rebuilding code, this is useful when you need to update environment variables only.
 If you require a full re-build, the repository code will be downloaded from GitHub and the deploy process will begin again, with all previous environment variables.

 To initiate a re-deployment, you need to click the **Redeploy** button (top right), which will appear as soon as the initial deployment has finished, instead of the **Deploy** button.